-The Facility treats domestic, commercial, and industrial wastewater and has an average dry weather design treatment capacity of 1.86 mgd and a peak wet weather flow capacity of 6.12 mgd.
-The Permittee has one significant industrial user (Rumiano Cheese Company) that is covered under a pretreatment permit to discharge to the Facility.
+The Facility treats domestic, commercial, and industrial wastewater and has an average dry weather design treatment capacity of 1.86 mgd and a peak wet

 The Permittee and CSA each maintain a separate sanitary sewer collection system within the service area.
 Flows generated within the CSA are collected and conveyed in the CSA's satellite collection system to the limits of the Permittee's system.
 The Permittee's system then conveys combined City and County-generated flows to the Facility, which is owned and maintained by the Permittee.